joseasoler/tradergen/FEATURES.md

 * **[Galaxy Trade Group](https://steamcommunity.com/sharedfiles/filedetails/?id=2956274766)** and **[GTG Orbital Traders](https://steamcommunity.com/sharedfiles/filedetails/?id=2961168731):**

-  * The GTG civilian orbital trader can appear with the caveworld, culture, draper, gourmet, husbandry and wealth specializations.
+  * The GTG civilian orbital trader can appear with the android, caveworld, culture, draper, gourmet, husbandry and wealth specializations.

-  * The GTG industrial orbital trader can appear with the biomaterials, craftsmanship, medicine, prospector, tech and wealth specializations.
+  * The GTG industrial orbital trader can appear with the android, biomaterials, craftsmanship, medicine, prospector, tech and wealth specializations.

   * The GTG military orbital trader can appear with the bionics, drugs, ordnance, svanger and wealth specializations.

-  * The GTG black market orbital trader can appear with the bloodfeeder, caveworld, drugs, jewelry, organs, tech, wealth and xenogenetics specializations.
+  * The GTG black market orbital trader can appear with the bloodfeeder, caveworld, drugs, jewelry, organs, refugees, tech, wealth and xenogenetics specializations.

 * **[Gene trader](https://steamcommunity.com/sharedfiles/filedetails/?id=2886375137):** The gene orbital trader can appear with the bloodfeeder, caveworld, medicine, organs, technology, wealth and xenogenetics specializations.